 Disclosure: The artwork featured in this post was provided by Minted.
 All opinions, images and love of gorgeous wall art are 100% mine.

-Well good news, friends.
+Good news, friends.
 Minted has a few great promotions going on right now (through April 3, 2017) in honor of their anniversary event, and you know I can’t resist a good deal.
 Especially when you can shop independent artists’ work online while sitting at home in yoga pants.
-You can get 15% off their entire site (use code NINE) or free shipping on non-custom art (use code SHIPFREE)!

 There are other deals, too, on stationary and party supplies, so be sure to check those out if you’re planning any wedding or baby showers.
 Tis the season.